-The winery was founded in 1852 by the French-born Éthienne Thée, who named it after a nearby mercury mine.
-It is one of the oldest wineries California, on its own website, it is called the oldest.
+The estate was founded in 1852 by the French-born Éthienne Thée, who named it after a nearby mercury mine.
+It is one of the oldest wineries California, on its own website it is called the oldest.
 The original location was south of San José between Los Gatos and Almaden.
-Due to its historical significance, this is registered as "California Historical Landmark 505".
-Due to the urbanization was a move to the city of Madera in the San Joaquin Valley (southern part of the Central Valley ).
-After the merger with Madrone Vineyards took over Thées son Charles Lefranc (+1887) control of the winery.
-This planted the first European vines at the foot of the Santa Cruz Mountains.
-In the early 1880s, he later became famous as the "Champagne King of California" Paul Masson (1859-1940) as Marketing Manager in the company.
-After the death of Charles Lefranc in 1887 Masson married his daughter Louise.
+Due to its historical importance, it is registered as "California Historical Landmark 505".
+Due to the urbanization, the city was relocated to the city of Madera in the San Joaquin Valley (southern part of the Central Valley ).
+After the merger with Madrone Vineyards, Thées son-in-law Charles Lefranc (+1887) took control of the winery.
+He planted the first European vines at the foot of the Santa Cruz Mountains.
+At the beginning of the 1880s, he later became famous as the "Champagne King of California" Paul Masson (1859-1940) as marketing manager in the company.
+After Charles Lefranc's death in 1887, Masson married his daughter Louise.

 After a short-lived partnership with his brother-in-law Henry Lefranc, he founded his own winery in Almaden.
-After the accidental death of his brother-in-law in 1909, he also led Almaden Vineyards until sold to Charles M. Jones in 1930.
-According to the American prohibition (1920-1933) Almaden produced the first popular rosé wine in the USA In 1989, the old winery was destroyed by fire.
-After several ownership changes in 2008, the company of Constellation Brands to the Wine Group sold.
-The vineyards cover 800 hectares of vineyards, with the red wines Cabernet Sauvignon.
+After his brother-in-law's accidental death in 1909, he also headed Almaden Vineyards until it was sold to Charles M. Jones in 1930.
+After the American prohibition (1920-1933) Almaden produced the first popular rosé wine in the USA.
+In 1989 the old winery was destroyed by fire.
+After several changes of ownership, the company of Constellation Brands to the Wine Group sold.
+The vineyards cover 800 hectares of vines with the red varieties Cabernet Sauvignon.
 Merlot, Grenache Noir ( Garnacha Tinta ) and Zinfandel, as well as the white wine varieties Chardonnay and Riesling are planted.
-It will be a big range of varietals (Varietal wines) and cuvées produced.
-A Californian specialty is the light brand wine White zinfandel, The mass wines simple cut for the quick enjoyment in Bag-in-Boxes, and bottled in 1.5-liter, 3-liter and 4-liter bottles.
-Almaden is one of the five largest US wine brands, summarized as GAMIT (A = Almaden).
+There will be a wide range of varietals (Varietal wines) and cuvées.
+A Californian specialty is the light-pressed branded wine White Zinfandel, The mass wines simple cut for quick enjoyment Bag-in-Boxes, as well as filled in 1.5-liter, 3-liter and 4-liter bottles.
+Almaden is one of the five largest US wine brands, which are summarized as GAMIT (A = Almaden).